Project

 Fortifying Our Forests

-Healthy forest land supports community well-being and helps protect ecological and cultural resources from development.
-As part of our Stewarding Native Lands program, First Nations invests in Native-led organizations that are seeking to acquire or expand community forests in order to create or improve opportunities for land conservation, economic pursuits, and education.
+Healthy forests protect the environment and preserve cultural lifeways.
+Through the Stewarding Native Lands program, First Nations supports tribes and Native-led organizations that are seeking to acquire or expand community forests to create or improve opportunities for stewardship, economic pursuits, and education.

-Capacity Support Grants.
-Tribes, Alaska Native Corporations/Villages, tribal organizations, and Native-led nonprofit organizations interested in applying for the Community Forest and Open Space Conservation Program or Landscape Scale Restoration Program grant opportunities can apply for up to $10,000 in capacity support funding from First Nations.
-These grants can be used to cover the cost of staff time or consultants (such as grant writers) to develop a proposal for these opportunities.
+As part of First Nations’ committment to Fortifying Our Forests, between 2023 and 2025, First Nations provided technical assistance and Capacity Support Grants of up to $10,000 to tribes, Alaska Native Corporations/Villages, tribal organizations, and Native-led nonprofit organizations that were interested in applying for the United States Forest Services’ Community Forest and Open Space Conservation or the Landscape Scale Restoration program.
+These grants were used to cover the cost of staff time or consultants (such as grant writers) to develop proposals for these opportunities.

 Awarded Grants